 Turn right onto SW Terwilliger Blvd.
 Proceed for 1.58 miles.

 Parking (no charge) will be available in designated areas on campus.
 A campus map detailing where those areas are will be sent with your registration materials.
 For those coming from out of state, be advised that gas stations in Oregon are NOT self-service, by order of the Fire Marshall.
 Someone will come to pump your gas.
 Gratuities are not expected but nice to do.

 If you are thinking of doing a road trip, remember to check with other Christian developers who might want to rideshare with you:

 We will be praying for the safety and comfort of those traveling to/from the conference and we ask that you do the same.

 10. WHAT ARE MY OPTIONS FOR STAYING / SLEEPING OVERNIGHT?

 A: Many conference attendees take advantage of the available University dorm rooms.
 Rooms are assigned and keys distributed during registration.
 Rooms are normally segregated by gender (except for married couples/families) and most attendees share a room with another attendee.
-Dorm rooms will be first available the evening of Wednesday July 13th and checkout (keys returned and room cleaned) will be Sunday July 17th before 10:30 am.
-Make sure not to lose your keys as you will be charged to replace them.
+Dorm rooms will be first available the evening of Wednesday July 17th and checkout (keys returned and room cleaned) will be Sunday July 21st before 11 am.
+Make sure not to lose your keys as you will be charged $150 per key to replace them.

 These are empty dorm rooms so plan on bringing bedding/pillow (plus your toiletries, towels and medicine).
 For those flying, contact us in advance if this is an issue.
 See more details in the “What should I bring with me to the CGDC?” section below.